mcgarrya28/machinelearning/README.md

  After running this code, you can interpret the results.
 If the p-value is less than your chosen significance level (commonly 0.05), you may reject the null hypothesis of independence and conclude that there is evidence of a significant association between the categorical variables.
 The expected frequencies can be used to explore where the differences between observed and expected values lie in the contingency table.

+ 3. Pengiun Data Set

+ The code performs an independent two-sample t-test using SciPy's ttest_ind function.
+This test is used to determine if there is a significant difference between the means of two independent groups in this case the body mass of male and females.
+The code assumes that male_body_mass and female_body_mass are arrays or lists containing the body masses of males and females, respectively.

+ Within the code the equal_var=False argument indicates that the variances of the two groups are not assumed to be equal.